top of page

 • Digital grand or upright

-• Hybrid piano (a digital piano with a keyboard action similar to an acoustic)
+• Hybrid piano (a digital piano with an action similar to that of an acoustic piano)

 • Silent piano (an acoustic piano with digital functionality)

-When choosing which kind to buy, there are many factors to consider (including space, budget and proximity to neighbours) and your teacher/local piano dealers will be the best sources of information.
-Above all you should choose an instrument that sounds good and is fun to play.
+When choosing which type to buy, there are many factors to consider, including space, budget, and proximity to neighbors.
+Your teacher and local piano dealers will be excellent sources of advice.
+Above all, you should choose an instrument that sounds good and is enjoyable to play.

 bottom of page